Rosebud Ben-Oni: Life

 Her poem "Dancing with Kiko on the Moon" was featured on Tracy K. Smith's The Slowdown.
 In 2017, the National September 11 Memorial & Museum commissioned her poem "Poet Wrestling with Angels in the Dark."
-From 2015-2021, she wrote weekly for the blog of The Kenyon Review.
-She currently lives in New York City, teaches online poetry workshops for the University of California, Los Angeles and Catapult, and has also taught at Poets House.
+From 2015 to 2021, she wrote weekly for the blog of The Kenyon Review.
+She currently lives in New York City, teaches at the University of California, Los Angeles, and has also taught at Poets House.
 She is a former Editorial Advisor for VIDA: Women in Literary Arts.
+She has performed at Carnegie Hall for International Holocaust Memorial Day as part “We Are Here: Songs From The Holocaust."
+In 2024, the Museum of Jewish Heritage commissioned and filmed her poem "When You Are the Arrow of Time" for Andy Goldsworthy's Garden of Stones exhibit; Ben-Oni also wrote a short introduction to the poem, noting the 1984 film Threads had a lasting impact on her work.